 Brain activity differs between depressed and non-depressed individuals which is why medication is of benefit for many.
 Most research indicates that medication and psychotherapy in combination is the best approach to treating the disorder.

-Major depressive disorder can be a recurrent problem for many individuals.
+Major depressive disorder can be a recurrent problem for many individuals, overwhelmed by the mood and physical symptoms. of the disorder.